sajjadh47/wp-media-files-name-rename/readme.txt

 This plugin adds feature to change your Media Attachments Files Name Easily.

 = Features: =
-- Change (Edit) Media Uploads File Name Easily From Attachments Edit Page
+- Change (Edit) Media Uploads File Name

-**Interested in contributing to Rename WP Media Files Name?**
-Contact me... sagorh672(at)gmail.com
+- Change History Table To View Previous Changes
+- Rebuild Media Thumbnails On Change
+- Deletes Old Media File On Change
+- Quick Setup and User-Friendly Interface

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: